-Parents are often surprised that I enjoy taking road trips with my husband and 3 kids.
+Parents are often surprised that I enjoy taking family road trips with my husband and 3 kids.
 I do really love them.
 There is no better way to discover a new destination then driving through a city or town.
 If you do a little prep and planning the drive can become part of the vacation and are often some of the best parts of the trip.
-Here are eight tips that have helped me get through 10+ hours in the car with the family and can help you plan a great family road trip.
+Here are eight of my favorite family road trip tips that have helped me get through 10+ hours in the car with the family and can help you plan a successful family road trip.

 Flying can save time.
 When working around school and work schedules it may be the only choice.
 But if you have the time you should consider a family road trip.